TeskaLabs/splang-docs/language/type-system.md

 _Note: `str` could be casted to `[ui8]` (list of `ui8`) in 'toll-free' manner; it is the binary equivalent._

-## None

-`none`

-Represent a `None` type.

-_Note: None type is a special in a way, that this represents a failure in the SP-Lang, so basically any function can indicate failure._

 ## Bytes

 Planned.